Gold Creek Fire Info Morning Update

-Resources Assigned: 3 Type I handcrews, 2 Type II handcrews, 1 Wildland Fire Module, 3 Helicopters.
-Total personnel assigned are 253.
+Resources Assigned: 3 Type I handcrews, 2 Type II handcrews, 1 Wildland Fire Module, 2 Air Attacks, 3 Helicopters.
+Total personnel assigned is 250.

 Closures: Gold Creek Area Closure – Gold Creek Trailhead and West Fork Gold Creek Trailhead will be closed.
 The area closure extends to all areas west of Gold Creek Road, north of Trail #52 (Primm Lake Trail) and east of the Main Rattlesnake Recreation Corridor.
 Trail #504 (Porcupine Ridge Trail) is closed.
 Trail #52 and trails south of the Rattlesnake vicinity are open.
 The closure also borders Trail #515 accessing the headwaters of Rattlesnake Creek, this trail is open.
 Closure map located on InciWeb.

 Forest Road #126 will remain closed at Cow Creek Gate (approx. 7 miles in), the West Fork of Gold Creek Trailhead (Rd #4323) at the junction of Rd #4323 and Rd #2103 is currently closed.
 This is approx. 6 miles to West Fork of Gold Creek Trailhead.

 Current Status: Crews in Division A along the western flank of the fire discovered 11 hot spots on Monday while firefighters in Division B working the southwest flank completed hose lays to the Divisions B and E break moving southeast.
 Crews in Division E, along the south east flank conducted extensive gridding along the fire edge yesterday.
 Several smokes were discovered yesterday in Division O along the southwestern corner of the fire.